h-zahar/davasko-reactjs-firebase/README.md

 # davasko-frontent

 Live Website: <a href="https://davaskog.web.app/">Click Here</a><br />
-live API: <a href="https://morning-ridge-69827.herokuapp.com/">click Here</a><br />

 This Website is created for Travel lovers.
-It helps millions of people finding many travel related issues.<br /><br />
+It helps millions of people finding many travel related issues.
+The available offerings are displayed synchronously here to make travellers' task easy peasy.<br /><br />

+Live API: <a href="https://morning-ridge-69827.herokuapp.com/">Click Here</a><br /><br />

 ### Basic Info